 1. Tune in

-First you need to notice how self-bullying you can be, because often we do this without even realising it.
-Spend a day or a week writing down some of the things you say to yourself as part of your inner running commentary when you are feeling low.
-Just write it all down exactly the way you speak to yourself, with the words you use – the name-calling, the self-blame, the criticism of specific things that you do etc.
+First you need to notice just how self-bullying you can really be, because we very often do this without even realising it.
+Spend a day, or even a week, writing down some of the things you say to yourself as part of your inner running commentary when you are feeling low.
+Just write it all down exactly the way you speak to yourself, with the words you use – the name-calling, the self-blame, the criticism of specific things that you do – everything!

 Also make a note of the tone that you use with yourself.
-It might be interesting to hear if you sound like anyone in your past (a critical parent or teacher, for example)?
+It might be interesting to hear if you sound like anyone in particular in your past (a critical parent or teacher, for example).

-Now look back over what you have written and think about whether you would ever speak this way to someone else that you cared about, like a friend?
-Especially if that person was feeling low?
-It’s unlikely!
-You may feel that your critical voice is trying to ‘help’ you – to keep you safe or help you improve as a person – but it is important to recognise how ineffective it is to do this in a harsh, self-critical way.
-Being caring and encouraging in your tone is much more effective…
+Now look back over what you have written, and ask yourself if you would ever speak in this way to someone else that you cared about, especially if that person was feeling low – unlikely!
+You may feel that your critical voice is trying to ‘help’ you – to keep you safe or help you improve as a person – but it is important to recognise how ineffective it is to do so in this harsh, self-critical way.
+Being caring and encouraging in your tone is much more effective.

 3. Try Something Different

-See if you can change the tone and words to how you might say it to a friend you cared about, or else imagine how your ‘guardian angel’ might speak to you when you are feeling low, someone who really cares about you and accepts you and is always kind and gentle to you.
+See if you can change the tone and the words when you speak to yourself – think about how someone else would speak to you when you are feeling low, someone who really cares about you, accepts you, and is always kind and gentle towards you.

 Practise by writing it out here.
-It may feel very strange at first if you are used to taking a harsh tone with yourself, and is the sort of thing you might have to treat as an academic exercise to start off with.
+It may feel very strange and unnatural at first, if you are used to taking a harsh tone with yourself, and is the sort of thing you might have to treat as an academic exercise to start off with.

 4. Keep a self-compassion journal